lajohnston/smslib/docs/scroll/metatiles.md

 ## Metatilemap data

-The tilemap consists of 1-byte references to these definitions, allowing 256 metatiles at a time.
-The width of the tilemap is variable, but currently must be either 16, 32 or 64.
-The maximum height is then determined by how much RAM has been allocated for the map.
-This defaults to 4096-bytes, so with a width of 32 the maximum height of the map would be 128 (4096 / 32 = 128).
+The tilemap consists of 1-byte references to the metatile definitions, allowing 256 metatiles at a time.
+The width of the tilemap is variable at runtime to allow a variety of level sizes, but the width * height must fit within the map RAM buffer.
+This buffer size is determined by the `scroll.metatiles.MAX_MAP_BYTES` value which defaults to 4096, meaning a map with a width of 128 would have a height of 32 (4096 / 128).

+The current available widths are below (dimensions assuming 4096 map buffer size):
+- `scroll.metatiles.WIDTH_16` (16x256 metatiles)
+- `scroll.metatiles.WIDTH_32` (32x128 metatiles)
+- `scroll.metatiles.WIDTH_64` (64x64 metatiles)
+- `scroll.metatiles.WIDTH_128` (128x32 metatiles)

 You can change the RAM allocation by setting the `scroll.metatiles.MAX_MAP_BYTES` value before importing the module: